-(3) Description of planned setbacks that indicate the distance between each wind turbine and the nearest landowner's existing occupied building and property line, and between each wind turbine and the nearest public road and overhead utility line, and explain why the indicated distances are adequate to protect the public from risks associated with the operation of the proposed wind energy facility;

-(4) An assessment of the risks of ice throw, blade shear, and tower collapse on public safety, including a description of the probability of occurrence of such events under varying conditions, the distances at which such events may have an impact, and the best practical measures taken or planned to avoid or minimize the occurrence of such events, if necessary;

-(5) Description of the lightning protection system planned for the proposed facility;

-(6) Description of any determination made by the Federal Aviation Administration regarding whether any hazard to aviation is expected from any of the wind turbines included in the proposed facility, and describe the Federal Aviation Administration's lighting, turbine color, and other requirements for the wind turbines;

-(7) A decommissioning plan prepared by an independent, qualified person with demonstrated knowledge and experience in wind generation projects and cost estimates, which plan shall provide for removal of all structures and restoration of the facility site with a description of sufficient and secure funding to implement the plan, which shall not account for the anticipated salvage value of facility components or materials, including the provision of financial assurance in the form of an irrevocable standby letter of credit, performance bond, surety bond, or unconditional payment guaranty executed by a parent company of the facility owner maintaining at all times an investment grade credit rating;

-(8) The decommissioning plan required under (7) above shall include each of the following:

-a.
-All turbines, including the blades, nacelles and towers, shall be disassembled and transported off-site;

-b.
-All transformers shall be transported off-site;

-c.
-The overhead power collection conductors and the power poles shall be removed from the site;

-d.
-All underground infrastructure at depths less than four feet below grade shall be removed from the site and all underground infrastructure at depths greater than four feet below finished grade shall be abandoned in place; and e.
-Areas where subsurface components are removed shall be filled, graded to match adjacent contours, reseeded, stabilized with an appropriate seed and allowed to re-vegetate naturally; and
+- (3) Description of planned setbacks that indicate the distance between each wind turbine and the nearest landowner's existing building and property line, and between each wind turbine and the nearest public road and overhead or underground energy infrastructure or energy transmission pipeline within 2 miles of such wind turbine, and explain why the indicated distances are adequate to protect the public from risks associated with the operation of the proposed wind energy facility; - (4) An assessment of the risks of ice throw, blade shear, and tower collapse on public safety, including a description of the measures taken or planned to avoid or minimize the occurrence of such events, if necessary, and the alternative measures considered but rejected by the applicant; - (5) Description of the lightning protection system planned for the proposed facility; - (6) Description of any determination made by the Federal Aviation Administration regarding whether any hazard to aviation is expected from any of the wind turbines included in the proposed facility, and describe the Federal Aviation Administration's lighting, turbine color, and other requirements for the wind turbines; - (7) A decommissioning plan prepared by an independent, qualified person with demonstrated knowledge and experience in wind generation projects and cost estimates, which plan shall provide for removal of all structures and restoration of the facility site with a description of sufficient and secure funding to implement the plan, which shall not account for the anticipated salvage value of facility components or materials, including the provision of financial assurance in the form of an irrevocable standby letter of credit, performance bond, surety bond, or unconditional payment guaranty executed by a parent company of the facility owner maintaining at all times an investment grade credit rating; - (8) The decommissioning plan required under (7) above shall include each of the following: - a.
+A description of sufficient and secure funding to implement the plan, which shall not account for the anticipated salvage value of facility components or materials; - b.
+The provision of financial assurance in the form of an irrevocable standby letter of credit, performance bond, surety bond, or unconditional payment guaranty executed by a parent company of the facility owner maintaining at all times an investment grade credit rating; - ca. All turbines, including the blades, nacelles and towers, shall be disassembled and transported off-site; - db.
+All transformers shall be transported off-site; - ec.
+The overhead power collection conductors and the power poles shall be removed from the site; - fd.
+All underground infrastructure at depths less than four feet below grade shall be removed from the site and all underground infrastructure at depths greater than four feet below finished grade shall be abandoned in place; and - ge.
+Areas where subsurface components are removed shall be filled, graded to match adjacent contours, reseeded, stabilized with an appropriate seed and allowed to re-vegetate naturally;

-(9) A plan for fire protection for the proposed facility prepared by or in consultation with a fire safety expert.

-(b) For electric transmission facilities, an assessment of electric and magnetic fields generated by the proposed facility and the potential impacts of such fields on public health and safety, based on current scientific knowledge.
+- (9) A plan for fire protection for the proposed facility prepared by or in consultation with a fire safety expert; and - (10) An assessment of the risks that the proposed facility will interfere with the weather radars used for severe storm warning or any local weather radars. - (b) For electric transmission facilities, an assessment of electric and magnetic fields generated by the proposed facility and the potential impacts of such fields on public health and safety, based on established scientific knowledge, and an assessment of the risks of collapse of the towers, poles, or other supporting structures, and the potential adverse effects of any such collapse.